Purge-Software/purge.engine/legacy/legacy.md

-legacy versions of the engine will be moved to this folder. the format for file names will be: legacy(engine/builder)(dd/mm/yyyy).sb3
+legacy versions of the engine will be moved to this folder.<br>
+the format for file names will be:<br>
+legacy-engine(dd/mm/yyyy).sb3